nbs2904/computer-vision/README.md

 #### Increasing performance

-The perormance of polynomial fitting can be increased if it is applied to a video.
+The performance of polynomial fitting can be increased if it is applied to a video.
 If the polynomial from the last frame has enough white pixel in its proximity, the sliding window technique can be skipped and the polynomial is only adjusted based on its proximity.
 Additionally, since the proximity is narrower than the sliding windows, fitting the proximity polynomial is faster, as less white pixels have to be considered.

 ### Plotting